JohT/alias/type-alias-axon-serializer/README.md

 there are limitations:

 ##### Not fully decoratable
-The directly mapped Classes of the ResourceBundle cannot be used during deserialization, because the current Serializer implementations usees inter method calls, that are not decoratable.
+The directly mapped classes of the ResourceBundle cannot be used during deserialization because the current serializer implementations uses inter-method calls, that are not decoratable.
-This does not affect alias naming.
-Tt only limits performance optimization.
+This doesn't affect alias naming.
+It only limits performance optimization.
 As a temporal (experimental) workaround, "AliasableResourceBundleClassloader" could be used for these implementation.
 However, it is not said that this is faster than the default ClassLoader.

 ##### Might by done easier